 - What were Mubarak’s main goals for Egypt?

 - Describe the similarities between Asad’s Syria and Saddam’s Iraq?
-Jaylene
+Callahan

 - How did Asad come to power?
 How did he preserve his power?
-Violette
+Rafael

 - What steps did Asad take in the battle against Israel?

 - How did Saddam come to power?
 How did he preserve his power?
-Andrea
+Jadyn

 - Who rules in Saudi Arabia?
 What is their style of governance?
 What is their attitude toward Islam?
-Drew
+Madison

 - What effect did the civil war in Yemen have on Saudi foreign and military policy?

 - How did Saudi Arabia make use of its new oil wealth?
 Were there any drawbacks to generating wealth in this way?
-Ariel
+Orion

 - What is the Morality Police?